CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

 \end{itemize}

 The following four sections elaborate on the four dimensions of this chart.
 In Section~\ref{sec:hw_domain}, we describe the features of the \textbf{hardware domain}.
-This domain includes the practical hardware functionalities for \emph{Confidential Remote Computing}.
+This domain includes the practical hardware functionalities for \emph{\acrlong{crc}}.
 Each element described in this domain offers different benefits for a target system.
 They may improve performance, integrity or confidentiality of the system, reduce the cost of development, or give stronger cryptographic evidence of the trustworthiness of the system.
 Each feature is implemented in at least one hardware solution on the market, but no single hardware solution comprising all the features described has been introduced on the market.
-An intended \emph{Confidential Remote Computing} system may use one or more hardware products in combination to address stronger adversary models.
-We describe how an ideal system could utilise each hardware functionality and identify the ideal trusted hardware to meet the demands of \emph{Confidential Remote Computing}.
+An intended \emph{\acrlong{crc}} system may use one or more hardware products in combination to address stronger adversary models.
+We describe how an ideal system could utilise each hardware functionality and identify the ideal trusted hardware to meet the demands of \emph{\acrlong{crc}}.

 We describe the \textbf{development domain} in Section~\ref{sec:dev_domain}.
-For the development of \emph{Confidential Remote Computing} applications, there are a few different possible programming models available in the field of trusted computing.
+For the development of \emph{\acrlong{crc}} applications, there are a few different possible programming models available in the field of trusted computing.
 Each method may offer different benefits such as providing a smaller trusted computing base, license-free development or a language defining the system's interaction with the outside world.
-Evaluating these benefits, we identify the ideal programming model for a \emph{Confidential Remote Computing} system.
+Evaluating these benefits, we identify the ideal programming model for a \emph{\acrlong{crc}} system.

 Section~\ref{sec:att_domain} addresses the \textbf{attestation domain}.
-We describe the benefits of different attestation mechanisms for \emph{Confidential Remote Computing}.
+We describe the benefits of different attestation mechanisms for \emph{\acrlong{crc}}.
 The various available mechanisms provide evidence of different aspects of a computation, different accuracy levels for trustworthiness, cause different overheads, handle different communication flows, and give different guarantees for attestation.
-We explain why a single attestation mechanism is not sufficient for \emph{Confidential Remote Computing}.
-We also discuss the potential attestation domain aspects of a hypothetical ideal \emph{Confidential Remote Computing} application.
+We explain why a single attestation mechanism is not sufficient for \emph{\acrlong{crc}}.
+We also discuss the potential attestation domain aspects of a hypothetical ideal \emph{\acrlong{crc}} application.